 Although CBD is starting to gain some interest within the scientific community (and a lot of traction among the general public), this compound remains largely misunderstood.

 At the very least, we understand the chemical makeup of CBD and how it has helped a lot of people deal with the symptoms of their illnesses.

 Of course, if you plan on putting this product in your body, it’s doubly important to know exactly what CBD is.

 What is CBD?

 Because it doesn’t get you “high,” it’s not treated as a controlled substance by the federal and state governments.

 Manufacturers then take that extract and, through an industrial process, transfer the compound into an oil solution which is then sold through medical marijuana dispensaries or in the open market as a supplement, depending on whether it comes from the marijuana or cannabis varieties (more on that later).

-Chemical Makeup of CBD
+Chemical Makeup of CB

 Scientists have managed to determine the molecular structure of CBD.
 The formula is as follows: C21H30O2.